How to Start Writing a Story

 One True Sentence

-The idea that what you need to do is write One True Sentence is one that lots of authors and story theorists have used and found to work:
+The idea that to start writing you first need to write One True Sentence is one that lots of authors and story theorists have used and found to work:

 - Ernest Hemingway called it one true sentence.